 Upper Arm Fracture Diagnosis

 Upper Arm Fracture diagnose upper arm fracture by doing a physical examination to find out what structures are involved in the injury when you experience a humeral fracture.
-With physical examination and imaging examinations such as x-rays, doctors can determine the next treatment.
+Physical examination and imaging examinations include x-rays, doctors can determine the next treatment.

 Upper Arm Fracture Treatments

 Upper Arm Fracture Treatments depends on several factors, including the type and extent of the injury.
 To determine the best treatment, the doctor will do an x-ray examination of your arm.